 The app interface is relatively simple and easy to navigate.
 Once you’ve selected the preferred server and the security protocols, you just click "Connect."

 As a subscriber, there are no usage limitations, speed limits, or bandwidth charges.
 This also means that you won't run into speed throttling.

-StrongVPN offers a choice of 45 different remote servers which are distributed in 24 countries around the globe.
+StrongVPN offers a choice of 45 different remote servers that are distributed in 24 countries around the globe.
 These should be enough for your usual rounds of torrenting or accessing blocked locations.

-It's good to know that even though it’s US-based, StrongVPN does not keep any logs which may contain your info.
+It's good to know that even though it’s US-based, StrongVPN does not keep any logs that may contain your info.

 The security encryption is really top-of-the-line as it goes up to 2048-bit.
 Combine this with good technical support, and you've got yourself a winner.
 Or have you?
 Let's take a closer look at the security standards and options.

 If you plan on torrenting via StrongVPN, you shouldn't be worried, as it all works just fine.
 But be aware that not all servers are lightning-fast, so you might have to experiment a little with the server selection to get the best results.

 Also, it's worth pointing out that you won't be able to watch Netflix.
 The folks at Netflix are very meticulous at fighting off different VPN and proxy services, so only a handful remain working.